 Step 1: Deciding to investigate Investigations at work

-When there is a possible disciplinary or grievance issue at work, the employer should do an 'investigation'.
+When there is a possible disciplinary or grievance issue at work, the employer should carry out an 'investigation'.
 This is where they find out all they reasonably can about the issue.

 An investigation is to: